openstack/tempest/README.rst

 Tempest also has a set of unit tests which test the Tempest code itself.
 These tests can be run by specifying the test discovery path::

-    $> OS_TEST_PATH=./tempest/tests testr run --parallel
+    $ OS_TEST_PATH=./tempest/tests testr run --parallel

 By setting OS_TEST_PATH to ./tempest/tests it specifies that test discover should only be run on the unit test directory.
 The default value of OS_TEST_PATH is OS_TEST_PATH=./tempest/test_discover which will only run test discover on the Tempest suite.

-Alternatively, you can use the run_tests.sh script which will create a venv and run the unit tests.
-There are also the py27 and py34 tox jobs which will run the unit tests with the corresponding version of python.
+Alternatively, there are the py27 and py34 tox jobs which will run the unit tests with the corresponding version of python.

 Python 2.6
 ----------